 - Lighter and More Portable.
 Membrane keyboards are usually made of plastic, making them lighter than a mechanical keyboard.

 - Cost.
-Membrane keyboards are a mature technology made from common parts, so they are usually more affordable than a mechanical keyboard with the same features.
+Membrane keyboards are a mature technology made from standard parts, so they are usually more affordable than a mechanical keyboard with the same features.

 What is a mechanical keyboard?

-The term is used for any keyboard consists of separate keys, including monoblock designs.
-Earlier computers used keyboards with a mechanical switch under every key.
-This mechanical action is what gave them a satisfying click sound when struck.
+The term is used for any keyboard consisting of separate keys, including monoblock designs.
+Earlier computers used keyboards with a mechanical switch under every key, and this mechanical action is what gave them a satisfying click sound when struck.
 Think of any movie with an old newspaper office, and you can hear that sound of mechanical keyboards being used.
-The distance the key moved (called “Travel Distance”) as it was pressed down gives the user more feedback.
-This tactile feedback makes for a better typing experience many writers find.
+The distance the key moved (called “Travel Distance”) as it was pressed down gives the user more feedback, and this tactile feedback makes for a better typing experience than many writers find.

 Monoblock keyboards work in a similar way to a touch screen cell phone.
-There’s a single switch under all the keys, and it relies more on sensitivity than a mechanical keyboard would.
+There’s a single switch under all the keys, which relies more on sensitivity than a mechanical keyboard.
 Once one key wears out, the keyboard is dead.

 What are the advantages of a mechanical keyboard?

 - The distinct feel of the keys.
-This is the number one advantage, the feedback of the keys clicking as you type.
+The number one advantage is the feedback of the keys clicking as you type.

-- The individual key switches give a much more “solid” feel, making touch-typing a breeze.
+- Solid feel from real keys.
+The individual key switches give a much more “solid” feel, making touch-typing a breeze.